maddbuzz/rails-project-63/README.md

 User = Struct.new(:name, :job, :gender, keyword_init: true)

 # Create a specific user and fill in the fields:
-user = User.new name: 'rob', job: 'hexlet', gender: 'm'
+user = User.new name: 'rob', job: 'hexlet'

 # This user is then used to generate the HTML form:
 HexletCode.form_for user do |f|
   f.input :name
+  f.input :gender
   f.input :job, as: :text
   f.submit
 end